CassandraDacha/Automation/README.rst

 * DC motor       <https://za.rs-online.com/web/p/dc-motors/2389715/>

-Once you have all these devices, you can connect them using the following diagram
+Once you have all these devices, you can connect them using the diagram above.

 After completing the connections, you need to download the requirements.txt file from  the Automation folder and install the requirements using the following command.

    $ pip3 install -r requirements.txt

 Note that this command is dependant on the python version.
 The Python version used in this project was Python 3.8.5.

 Credits
 -------